-In the period to end 2019, financial markets were able to absorb TLAC-eligible debt issuance without difficulty.
+The market for TLAC debt is well established and in the period to end 2019, financial markets were able to absorb TLAC-eligible debt issuance without difficulty.
 Available data show that the primary market for non-TLAC debt is larger than that for TLAC debt.
-However, between 2013 and 2016, a shift towards TLAC debt was temporarily observed as G-SIBs issued large amounts of TLAC in order to comply with the TLAC standard.
-By 2017, when the regulatory minimum was largely met, the primary market for non-TLAC debt increased in relative size, particularly in Asia (Figure 9).
+However, between 2013 and 2016, a shift towards TLAC debt was observed as G-SIBs issued large amounts of TLAC in order to comply with the TLAC standard.
+By 2017, when the regulatory minimum was largely met, the primary market for non-TLAC debt increased in relative size, particularly in Asia.